Início / Todos / Rejected: The luna of the supreme Alpha / Chapter 4: The Awakening of the Supreme

 Too close.

-Tears streamed down uncontrollably as Lyra dragged herself faster, her skin peeling off in thin layers, leaving a trail of blood behind her.
-Her body begged for rest, but fear pushed her forward.
+Tears streamed uncontrollably down her face as Lyra dragged herself faster, her skin shredding into raw strips, leaving a bloody trail behind her.
+Her body begged for rest, but fear pushed her onward.

 A few more feet.